kelsikroon/PI3M/README.md

 early or late events during follow-up.
 In our model, early events are modelled via a competing risks framework, infections either progress to the disease state or to a (latent) “clearance” state (i.e. viral clearance) at constant rates.
-Late events are modelled by adding background risk to the model.
+Subjects without the high-risk condition may also develop disease which is modelled by adding background risk.
 Parameters can depend on individual risk factors and are estimated with an expectation-maximisation (EM) algorithm with weakly informative Cauchy priors.
 More details are given in the accompanying paper.

 There are five main functions in this package: